edgarravenhorst/harmipmi/README.md

 Do not edit the screen id as currently only screen `1` is in use.
 Make sure you change the version if you want to publish an updated application.
-Do not use a '-' in your manifest id!
-This will break your app!
-Make sure you change the id though.

 Browse requirements
 -------------------